 International trade in sporting goods

+Sport trade activities are those which involve buying sport products from a third party in order to sell them with no (or very little) transformation.
 The aim of international trade statistics as stated in the UN 2010 manual is ‘to record all goods which add to or subtract from the stock of material resources of a country by entering (imports) or leaving (exports) its economic territory’.
 At EU level, the ‘economic territory’ is the statistical territory of a Member State, which corresponds to its customs territory with one exception - the statistical territory but not the customs territory of Germany includes Heligoland.

 3.4.
 Statistical concepts and definitions

-In the EU, the external trade of goods is monitored, reported and registered in accordance to EU regulations establishing the legal frames for gathering trade statistics.
+In the EU, the external trade of goods is monitored, reported and registered in accordance with EU regulations establishing the legal frames for gathering trade statistics.
 The use of common definitions, classifications and the respect of common procedures guarantee the high level of quality and harmonisation of the collected data and enable the international comparisons at a very detailed level.
 For more information about the specificity of data collection, procedures and methodologies applied in Member States, please refer to the User guide on European statistics on international trade in goods.

 3.5.
 Statistical unit